-Additionally, the Texas legislature should consider automating the record sealing process.
+The order of non-disclosure process in the state of Texas needs to be improved.
 The current process to seal one's record in Texas is quite burdensome, requiring the person to file a petition meeting the legal requirements and demonstrating their qualifications for an order of nondisclosure.
 Most people do not know whether they are eligible, and it can be very difficult to determine eligibility without the assistance of an experienced attorney, which can be costly.

 Given the difficulty of the process, very few people obtain orders of nondisclosure each year.
-Only 2,136 orders of nondisclosure were granted in Texas in 2021; 2,294 in 2020; and 2,136 in 2019.
+Only 2,136 orders of nondisclosure were granted in Texas in 2021; 2,294 in 2020; and 2,136 in 2019.15 Two-thirds of registered voters in Texas support automatic record sealing.16 While 7 in 10 Texans believe that denying people opportunities past the end of their sentences makes it harder for them to reintegrate and likelier, they'll recidivate.17